Tinkerforge/doc/en/source/Hardware/Bricklets/Sound_Pressure_Level.rst

 other environmental noises in a variety of weighting standards.
 It is also possible to determine the frequency composition (spectrum).

-The Sound Pressure Level Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------